cruising the south pacific

 Memories

-Now this is also something of a miracle.
-Memory.
-And we do have to wonder about how we record it and play it back to our own minds.
-It's easier to understand if we realize the whole spectrum of information flow, from population to individual, from individual to cells, from cells to DNA is a single, nested communication process.
-The flow of information spans all the levels even if the language changes between them.
-Who knows, maybe monarchs pass along their goal between adults, the whole population, not individuals, heading South, converging along lines of common interest.
+It's easier to understand if we comprehend that the whole spectrum of information flow, from population to individual, from individual to cells, from cells to DNA is a single, nested communication process.
+The flow of information spans all the levels even though the language systems change between each level.

 The DNA library of memories is protected by very strict physiological rules.
 Exactly how information is recorded there is locked into the complex history of evolution.
 What we learn after birth is divided into long term memory and short term memory, stored throughout the system (cell, human, society, ecosystem).
 But not genetic memory.